English ship Triumph (1562)

 Triumph of 1562 was the first vessel of record to hold the name.
-She was a 60-gun English galleon built in Deptford in 1561–62 and launched in October 1562.
+She was a 60-gun English galleon built in Deptford in 1561–62 and launched in October 1562, and once the flagship of Admiral Robert Blake.

 With a nominal burden of 1000 tons, she was the largest ship built in England during the reign of Queen Elizabeth I. Triumph was a square-rigged galleon of four masts, including two lateen-rigged mizzenmasts.
 She served effectively as the flagship of Vice-Admiral Martin Frobisher during the battle of the Spanish Armada in 1588.
 In 1595–96 she was rebuilt as a race-built galleon, but at the time of the Commission of Enquiry in 1618 she was condemned and broken up.